 An effort to expand the MDS was started in September 1994 when the United States Environmental Protection Agency (USEPA) began preparing a Supplemental Environmental Impact Statement (SEIS).
 The study area was initially comprised of an 18 sq. nmi section that included and surrounded the MDS.
 The area was enlarged in October 1995 to 23 sq. nmi to encompass areas of the Apex which had been previously impacted by historic dredged material disposal.

-In September 1997, the USEPA de-designated and terminated the use of the MDS and simultaneously redesignated the site and surrounding areas that had been used historically as disposal sites for dredged materials as the HARS (40 CFR Sections 228.15(d)(6); see 62 Fed.
+In September 1997, the USEPA de-designated and terminated the use of the MDS and simultaneously re-designated the site and surrounding areas that had been used historically as disposal sites for dredged materials as the Historic Area Remediation Site (HARS) (40 CFR Sections 228.15(d)(6); see 62 Fed.
 Reg.
-46142 (August 29, 1997); 62 Fed.
+46142 (29 August 1997); 62 Fed.
 Reg.
-26267 (May 13, 1997)).
-The HARS is managed to reduce impacts of historical disposal activities at the site to acceptable levels in accordance with 40 CFR Sections 228.11(c).
-The need to remediate the HARS is supported by the presence of toxic effects, dioxin bioaccumulation exceeding Category 1 levels in worm tissue, as well as TCDD/PCB contamination in area lobster stocks (proposed dredged sediment is determined to be Category 1 if test results indicate no unacceptable toxicity or bioaccumulation in test systems).
-Although individual elements of those data did not establish that sediments within the HARS were imminent hazards to the New York Bight Apex ecosystem, living resources, or human health, the collective evidence presented cause for concern, and justified the need for remediation.
-Further information on the conditions in the Study Area and the surveys performed may be found in the Supplemental Environmental Impact Statement (USEPA, 1997).
+26267 (13 May 1997)).
+The HARS is managed to reduce impacts of historical disposal activities at the site to acceptable levels in accordance with 40 CFR Section 228.11(c).
+The need to remediate the HARS is supported by the presence of toxic effects, dioxin bioaccumulation exceeding Category 1 levels in worm tissue, as well as TCDD/PCB contamination in area lobster stocks.
+Proposed dredged sediment is determined to be Category 1 if test results indicate no unacceptable toxicity or bioaccumulation in test systems per the guidelines and requirements listed in the US Army Corps of Engineers, New York District and EPA Region 2 – Guidance for Performing Tests on Dredged Material Proposed for Ocean Disposal (April 2016).
+Although individual elements of those data did not establish sediments within the HARS as imminent hazards to the New York Bight Apex ecosystem, living resources, or human health, the collective evidence presented cause for concern and justified the need for remediation.
+Further information on the conditions in the Study Area and the surveys performed may be found in the Supplemental Environmental Impact Statement (SEIS) (USEPA, 1997).

 The HARS designation identified an area in and around the MDS which had exhibited the potential for adverse ecological impacts.
 The HARS is being remediated with dredged material that meets current Category 1 standards and does not cause significant undesirable effects including through bioaccumulation.
 This dredged material is referred to as "Material for Remediation" or "Remediation Material.”

 The HARS, which includes the 2.2 square nautical mile area of the MDS, is an approximately 15.7 square nautical mile area located approximately 3.5 nautical miles east of Highlands, New Jersey and 7.7 nautical miles south of Rockaway, New York.
-When determined by bathymetry that capping is complete, the USEPA will initiate any necessary rulemaking to de-designate the HARS.
 The HARS includes the following three areas:

 Buffer Zone: An approximately 5.7 square nautical mile area (0.27 nautical mile wide band around the PRA) in which no placement of the Material for Remediation will be allowed, but may receive Material for Remediation that incidentally spreads out of the PRA.